Motorcyclist critically injured in Coromandel crash

 The motorcyclist was initially in a serious condition but St John crew at the scene had since upgraded them to critical.

+Senior Sergeant Cherry said it was likely the road would be closed for "most of the day".

-Fire and emergency crews had prepared a landing pad for a rescue helicopter to land and transport the injured motorcyclist to hospital.
+Fire and emergency crews had prepared a landing pad for a rescue helicopter to transport the injured motorcyclist to hospital.

 Fire and Emergency NZ shift manager Daniel Nicholson said northbound traffic was being diverted up the Tapu-Coroglen Rd, however it was unclear whether southbound traffic were being turned around or given another alternative route.